InfiniteWhispers/promptlibrary/library/mypersona/stepsix.md

 - With a composite or idealized profile (if no one is provided)

 If no partner is named, describe my *ideal partner blueprint* based on my needs, patterns, and relationship history.

-Pause and wait for next step if desired."